Follow these guidelines for social media success.

 7. Tell the truth

-The internet is hard place to get away with distorting the facts, obfuscating or embellishing the truth.
+The internet is a hard place to get away with distorting the facts, obfuscating or embellishing the truth.
 Gabe Newell, co-founder of the highly successful Valve Corporation, once said:

 “One of the things we learned pretty early on is ‘Don’t ever, ever try to lie to the internet – because they will catch you.
 They will de-construct your spin.
 They will remember everything you ever say for eternity.”